Addiction | 3 min read

 Medically Reviewed By

-June 25, 2019
+On June 25, 2019

 Employers may administer drug screening to their employees during or after employment.
 Similarly, law enforcement may conduct a drug test to determine whether you have exceeded the legal limit.
 Your insurance company may also administer drug screening to assess whether the accident is insurable.
-There are many ways through which a drug test may be carried out which include collecting a specimen of your hair follicles, blood, urine, or saliva samples during the screening.
-Drug screening can detect drugs like opiates, alcohol, cocaine, cannabis, amphetamines, and phencyclidine.
+There are many ways through which a drug test may be carried out, which include collecting a specimen of your hair follicles, blood, urine, or saliva samples during the screening.
+Drug screening detects drugs like opiates, alcohol, cocaine, cannabis, amphetamines, and phencyclidine.
 While there may be a false positive, the drug tests are reliable.
 Every person should know the answers to these frequently asked questions.

-It is therefore essential for employees to give full details on prescription drugs that they are on as some could influence test results.
+It is, therefore, essential for employees to give full details on prescription drugs that they are on as some could influence test results.
 Drug tests don’t only test for the presence of a drug in its pure form but also its metabolic forms.
 The following are some of the compounds that could lead to false positive drug readings:

 The following are estimated periods within which drugs can be detected even after the effects have subsided:

 A drug-free work environment ensures productivity in the workplace and reduces the costs incurred due to lack of productivity and drug-related accidents.
 Besides conducting drug tests, employers should also work to provide their employees; it’s necessary to help in case they are tested positive for drugs and education against drug use.

 To report a bug, please contact our digital team.